MicrosoftDocs/sdk-api/sdk-api-src/content/tapi3/nn-tapi3-ittapicallcenter.md

 req.lib: Uuid.lib
 req.dll: Tapi3.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ITTAPICallCenter
+ - tapi3/ITTAPICallCenter
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Tapi3.dll
 api_name:
  - ITTAPICallCenter
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ITTAPICallCenter interface

 ## -description

 The
 <b>ITTAPICallCenter</b> interface provides an entry point into call center controls.
 It exposes methods that allow an application to discover available agent handlers.
 The agent handler interface can then be used to access the other elements of a call center, such as ACD groups, agents, and queues.